Khioniya Guseva: Biography

-According to the records of the Extraordinary Investigative Commission of the Provisional Government (ru), Khioniya Guseva was a peasant of Syzran district uyezd of Simbirsk guberniya.
+In 1899, she is recorded as having resided in Tsaritsyn, known presently as Volgograd.
+Until 1912, she was a devotee of the monk Iliodor.

-The dates of Guseva's birth and death are unknown, but the police report indicates that she was 33 when she tried to assassinate Rasputin.
+According to the records of the Extraordinary Investigative Commission of the Provisional Government (ru), Khioniya Guseva was a peasant of Syzransky Uyezd of the Simbirsk Governorate.
+The dates of Guseva's birth and death are unknown, but the police report indicates that she was 33 years old when she tried to assassinate Rasputin.